 Input Director supports a variety of configurations, including having monitors physically positioned vertically above each other.
 This example has the slave 'bob' setup with 2 monitors next to each other and the master monitor located below bob's left monitor:

 When you configure a slave with multiple monitors, it must match how they are physically placed as well as how they have been configured in Windows.
-Multiple monitors are setup within Windows in the 'Display Properties'.For example the following demonstrates 2 monitors setup next to each other.
+Multiple monitors are setup within Windows in the 'Display Settings'.For example the following demonstrates 2 monitors setup next to each other.
 Monitor '1' being the primary monitor.
 This demonstrates how the example 'bob' slave above would have been configured in Windows.

 Monitors are arranged in a grid within Input Director allowing for a rich variety of combinations: